Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-Overpronation is often recognised as a flattening or rolling in of the foot.
-It is not quite as simple as that as the timing of when the foot rolls in is also important.
+Overpronation of the foot is not an injury itself but if you over pronate then you may be more susceptible to a number of sports injuries.
+It is often recognised as a flattening or rolling in of the foot but it is not quite as simple as that as the timing of when the foot rolls in is also important.

 What is over pronation of the foot?